 Important Task & Achievements by Border Security Force of India

 Also Read: The Day India Took Revenge of 1962 War

-BSF rely on the fact that “MORE YOU SWEAT DURING PEACE LESS YOU BLEED DURING WAR” so BSF personals are always ready to serve their motherland either in case of war of some natural calamity.
+BSF rely on the fact that “MORE YOU SWEAT DURING PEACELESS YOU BLEED DURING WAR” so BSF personals are always ready to serve their motherland either in case of the war of some natural calamity.
 Here is a list of some great achievements by Border security force of India and important tasks performed by them:

 - The Border Security Force actively participated in the 1971 India-Pakistan War and they were successful on both eastern and western front.
-On eastern front along the India-Bangladesh border they trained and supported the Bangladeshi guerrilla force to counter Pakistani Army and formed “Mukti Bahini”.
-On the western front they helped Indian Army to fight against Pakistani attack in the areas where army battalions were less in number.
-Famous “Battle of Longewala” is a best example of how BSF played a very important role in Liberation of Bangladesh.
+On eastern front along the India-Bangladesh border, they trained and supported the Bangladeshi guerrilla force to counter Pakistani Army and formed “Mukti Bahini”.
+On the western front, they helped Indian Army to fight against Pakistani attack in the areas where army battalions were less in number.
+Famous “Battle of Longewala” is the best example of how BSF played a very important role in Liberation of Bangladesh.

 - BSF also actively participated in “Operation Blue Star” which aimed to remove Jarnail Singh Bhindranwale and his armed followers from the holiest Gurdwara of Sikhs.

 - BSF played an important role in maintaining law and order in Eastern part of India (1984 Assam Unrest) and 1989 Armed insurgency in Jammu and Kashmir.
 Indian government deployed the BSF in Jammu and Kashmir to combat separatist militants and BSF contribution in reducing militancy in J&K is widely acknowledged.

 - During the Kargil War of 1999, BSF remained on the heights of the mountains and defended the integrity of the country with all the might at its command in unison with the Indian Army.